ejfine/aws-organization/README.md

 # Usage

+## Configuring Organization Administrators

+To grant users administrative access to the AWS Organization, add their usernames to the `org_admins` list in the `src/aws_organization/org_management.py` file.

+## Creating workloads

+To create a new logical workload (a set of AWS accounts), add one in the `src/aws_organization/workloads.py` file.

 # Development

 ## Using Pulumi
-Run a Pulumi Preview: `uv run python -m aws_organization.pulumi_deploy --stack=prod`
+Run a Pulumi Preview: `uv run python -m aws_organization.lib.pulumi_deploy --stack=prod`

 ## Updating from the template
 This repository uses a copier template.
 To pull in the latest updates from the template, use the command: